Splash Zone Protection

 Tides cause the water level to rise and fall, alternately wetting and drying exposed metal surfaces, such as offshore oil and gas platform legs and risers.

 The brackish water and exposure to oxygen is corrosive, the wave action is constantly eroding the metal members and debris and boats come in contact with the metal to cause damage.
-Most common areas affected are riser clamps, J-Tubes, bends, spools, (Vortex Induced Vibration) VIV Suppression Strakes, and pipe field joint.
+Most common areas affected are riser clamps, J-Tubes, bends, spools, and pipe field joint.

 The metal which is constantly submerged can usually be protected by cathodic means, but that won’t work in the “splash zone” because the water level is constantly changing.
-The areas well above the “splash zone,” which are exposed only to atmosphere, can be protected with various paints and zinc coatings, but must be reapplied when necessary.
-But protecting the “splash zone” with traditional above and below the “splash zone” solutions have proven unsatisfactory.
+The areas well above this zone, which are exposed only to atmosphere, can be protected with various paints and zinc coatings, but must be reapplied when necessary.
+But protecting the “splash zone” with traditional above and below solutions have proven unsatisfactory.
 Monel jackets welded to the metal surface; special coatings and sprayed-on paint; and even making the metal components thicker, of course, are not effective in the “splash zone.”

 The criteria for successful “splash zone” protection consists of the following requirements: